 Interviews of selected candidates will include simple, non-technical questions to test this knowledge.
 To prepare for this, we encourage candidates to read all of the Rome Statute to get a sense of the Court as a whole and to appreciate the breadth and inclusiveness of this extraordinary document.
 They should then carefully review Part 2, articles 5, 6, 7, 8, 12, 13, 15; Part 4; Part 6, articles 66 and 67; and Parts 11 and 12.

-For the upcoming summer 2015, we are currently accepting applications.
+We are currently accepting applications for Summer 2017.
+We will accept applications until April 15th.
 Please apply only during the application period for the relevant opportunity; applications received outside of the application period or for opportunities at other times of the year will not be considered.
+Applicants selected in a first vetting will be offered interviews immediately.

 As a program of the Columbia University ISHR, AMICC interns serve as ISHR interns.
 Accordingly, in addition to sending your resume/CV and cover letter to email@example.com and firstname.lastname@example.org, please also send the aforementioned documents to email@example.com.

 AMICC may ask for additional supporting documents, including transcripts, writing samples or letters of recommendation, prior to selecting an applicant for interview.